gvwilson/fiction/santas/index.md

 Their story changed every time they told it, but Finner didn't mind.
-It was more entertaining than the jingly movies that played on repeat in the dining room, none of which involved ray guns or santas wondering if they were really elves.
+It was more entertaining than the jingly movies that played on repeat in the dining hall, none of which involved ray guns or santas wondering if they were really elves.